Ian-Hardy/emojithon/README.md

 🌚🐣💬examples/fib.emoji💬🐓

-If you want to write your own emoji code, the emoji_dictionary provides some useful keymojis to know, as well as some syntax for control structures, data structures, function definitions and function calling.
+If you want to write your own emoji code, the emoji_dictionary provides some useful keymojis to know, as well as some syntax for control statements, data structures, function definitions and function calling.